 Join our Do Yoga With Lina Community group on Facebook if you haven’t already, find someone who might be starting the same habit as you and cheer each other up!

 You can also visit my YouTube channel for some guided yoga practices.
 My 10-minute Morning Yoga Flow has been quite popular with my students.
 Some of you are already doing it every morning – great job, keep on going!
-You can also try Yoga in Bed series or Chair Yoga.
+You can also try a 7-min Calming Breath Meditation, 12-min Chair Yoga Reset or Yoga in Bed series.